loganmca01/automata_vis/README.md

   - C files for automata backend and a bash script for running tests

 /test_automata
-  /test_dfa
-    - test .dfa files for various dfa's
+  |-- /test_dfa -- test .dfa files for various dfa's
-  /test_input
-    - input files for running simple tests with script, require which dfa is being tested, input string for that dfa, and expected result
+  |-- /test_input -- input files for running simple tests with script, require which dfa is being tested, input string for that dfa, and expected result

-  - will be expanded further when other automata fully implemented
+  - more tests will be added when other automata fully implemented

 ## DFA Implementation